binaryphile/dctk/README.md

     $ cd [command]
     $ ./prepare [command]

-Third, add the following to your shell's startup script:
+Third, add the following to your shell's startup script (.bash_profile or .zshrc, for example):

     eval "$("$HOME"/[path to command]/bin/[command] init -)"

-Finally, you may decide to get rid of the `.git` folder and perhaps start your own repository.
+Finally, you may decide to get rid of the `.git` folder and start your own repository.

-Once renamed, dctk becomes the new command is invoked like so:
+Once `prepare`d, dctk becomes the new command is invoked like so:

     $ [command] [subcommand] [(args)]

 # the dctk command

-dctk itself is renamed to your command.
-The renamed script lives in `libexec`.
-You can examine that file to see the guts of dctk in action.
+Your command in `bin` is actually a link to the dctk script in `dctk/dctk`.
+You can examine the file their to see the guts of dctk in action.

-The dctk script might more correctly belong in `bin`, but for the convenience of the renaming process it is in `libexec` with all of the other basic scripts.
-It is linked from `bin` however, and the minimum for dctk to work (without autocompletion) is for `bin` to be on your PATH (although you should use the eval statement in the installation section instead for full support).
+dctk determines your command name from how it was invoked on the command-line, so the fact that its filename doesn't match the command is not important.

+When this document refers to the `dctk` command, it means your command instead once you've `prepare`d the project.
+Once `prepare`d, there is no `dctk` command.

-## what's in your trapper-keeper
+# what's in your trapper-keeper

 Your trapper-keeper comes with a few basics built-in:

-  - `[command] commands` - Print available subcommands
+  - `dctk commands` - Print available subcommands

-  - `[command] completions` - Provide command completion details for use by shell autocompletion
+  - `dctk completions` - Provide command completion details for use by shell autocompletion

-  - `[command] help` - Parse and display subcommand help, if provided in the script
+  - `dctk help` - Parse and display subcommand help, if provided in the script

-  - `[command] init` - Hook completions into the shell, usually when invoked from a shell startup file (e.g. `.bashrc`)
+  - `dctk init` - Hook completions into the shell, usually when invoked from a shell startup file (e.g. `.bash_profile`)

 If you ever need to reference files inside of your trapper-keeper installation, say to access a file in the `share` directory, your